nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 4. Click on a service code in the table.

-5. In the view that opens, change the protocol in the service URL to HTTP, HTTPS or HTTPS NO AUTH.
+5. In the view that opens, change the protocol (a.k.a. scheme) part in the Service URL to either **http://** or **https://**.
-    If the HTTPS protocol was selected, select the **Verify TLS certificate** checkbox if needed (see section [6.6](#66-changing-the-parameters-of-a-service)).
-According to the service parameters, the connection with the internal network server is created using one the following protocols:

 - HTTP – the service/adapter URL begins with "**http:**//...".

--   HTTPS – the service/adapter URL begins with "**https**://" and the **Verify TLS certificate** checkbox is selected.
+- HTTPS – the service/adapter URL begins with "**https**://".

--   HTTPS NO AUTH – the service/adapter URL begins with "**https**://" and the **Verify TLS certificate** checkbox is not selected.
+  - If **Verify TLS certificate** checkbox is left unchecked this means that service provider information system's TLS certificate is not verified and is trusted by default.
+  - If **Verify TLS certificate** checkbox is checked this means that service provider information system's TLS certificate trust is verified.
+    In order to accomplish the trust the information system's TLS certificate must be added into security server's **Information System TLS certificate** list (see section [9.3](#93-managing-information-system-tls-certificates)).

+- HTTPS with Client Authentication (i.e. HTTP over mTLS) – In addition to plain HTTPS the service provider information system must have mTLS enabled & trust the security server's TLS certificate.
+The latter can be achieved by exporting security server's internal TLS certificate into information system's truststore (see section [9.3](#93-managing-information-system-tls-certificates)).

+### 9.3 Managing Information System TLS certificates

 To add an internal TLS certificate for a security server owner or security server client (for HTTPS connections), follow these steps.